atlanhq/camelot/README.md

 Make sure you have the most updated versions for `pip` and `setuptools`.
 You can update them by

 <pre>
-pip install -U pip, setuptools
+pip install -U pip setuptools
 </pre>

 ### Installing dependencies